Center for Computational Innovations

 The Center for Computational Innovations (CCI), (formerly the Computational Center for Nanotechnology Innovations) is a supercomputing center located at the Rensselaer Technology Park in Troy, New York.

 Motivation

 The center is the result of a $100 million collaboration between RPI, IBM, and New York State to further nanotechnology innovations.
 The center's main focus is on reducing the cost associated with the development of nanoscale materials and devices, such as used in the semiconductor industry.
 The university has also stated the center will also be used for interdisciplinary research in biotechnology, medicine, energy, and other fields.

-Computer specs
+Capabilities

 At the release of the TOP500 supercomputer rankings in June 2010 the CCI was ranked the 80th most powerful supercomputer in the world, with a peak processing power of 91.75 Teraflops or 91.75 trillion floating point operations per second.
 When finished, all of the systems at the center will have a combined power surpassing 100 teraflops.